genesix-eu/ASF_MCE/README.md

 ASF_MCE/*.*

-Or download it from here: https://github.com/genesix-eu/ASF_MCE/releases/download/v0.0.4/ASF_MCE.zip
+Download it from here: https://github.com/genesix-eu/ASF_MCE/releases/download/v0.0.4/ASF_MCE.zip

 And this my first atempt to use git and github so Keep Calm and Git Gud!